 Filmed within the app, TikTok videos are vertical or 9:16.
 But Instagram doesn’t allow you to share full 9:16 videos.
 The max size for an Instagram Post is 4:5, so TikTok videos are automatically cropped.
-To post TikTok videos on Instagram without cropping, you need to resize the video.
+To post TikTok videos on Instagram without cropping, you need to use a video resizer.

 In this tutorial, I'll show you how to post a TikTok video on Instagram for free without cropping out the top and bottom of the video.

 Instagram doesn't allow people to publish posts that are taller than 4:5, so 9:16 videos don't meet the requirements.
 To avoid cropping out the TikTok watermark and parts of the video, you'll need to resize the video by adding a background behind it.
-This tutorial uses a free online Video Resizer called Kapwing (it works for images and videos too).
+This tutorial uses a free online video editor called Kapwing (it works for images and videos too).